lynaghk/ucat/readme.md

 - [ ] controller live reload

-## Protocol invariants

-- single frame on network at a time
-- pdi_window of all zeros should be interpreted as "no command"
-- end device must buffer entire frame in memory so no devices need to worry about simultanious send/recv.

 ## Open questions

 - dynamic UART baud rate?
 PING message could contain downstream device's max supported speed.
 Would need ack from upstream device.
 Probably too complicated.
 - how should controller handle devices being added/removed from network?
 Simplest is to restart everything on any network error, though that may not be suitable for all applications...
+- should end device must buffer entire frame in memory so other devices never need to worry about simultanious send/recv?

 ## Notes